Darling Newhaven: Residency for Scottish and Quebec Based Visual Artists

 • Promotion and support program

-• Ten-week residency at Edinburgh Sculpture Workshop, in one of the on-site apartments
+• Eleven-week residency at Edinburgh Sculpture Workshop, in one of the on-site apartments

 • Two-week residency at Hospitalfield, in Arbroath, all meals are provided.

-Candidates in this program must submit a complete package through the online form no later than midnight no later than midnight on February 6th, 2023 (UTC-4, Eastern Time).
+Candidates in this program must submit a complete package through the online form no later than midnight on 12 April, 2024 (UTC-4, Eastern Time).
 Only complete applications submitted through the online form will be considered.

 For more details, please refer to: residence@fonderiedarling.org or dan@edinburghsculpture.org